benjamin-keil-crypto-worx/bitfox-wiki/docs/pages/quickStart.md

     /*                      Alert & Notificaion  Parameters                             */
     /*----------------------------------------------------------------------------------*/

-    // Alerting & Notification Speficic Parameter setting the Alert Type to be used: Email|Slack|Telegram
+    // Alerting & Notification Specific Parameter setting the Alert Type to be used: Email|Slack|Telegram
     // might be important or needed in the Strategy .type(String)

-    // Alerting & Notification Speficic Parameter setting the API token needed to call dedicated API's
+    // Alerting & Notification Specific Parameter setting the API token needed to call dedicated API's
     // responsible to send out the Notification .notificationToken(String)